The 11 Best Robotics Toys To Teach Kids Coding And STEM Skills

 As you know from decades of watching sci-fi movies, robots come in 2 metallic flavors: Helpful manservants that speak with an affected British accent or psychotic murder machines sent back from the future to kill John Conner.
-But there’s a booming third category that is going to benefit your kid: Educational bots that can teach them everything from ping-pong to social skills.
+But there are booming new categories that are going to benefit your child: educational robots for kids, robot toys for kids, and coding robots that can teach them everything from ping-pong to social skills.

 If you’re looking to start the robot revolution in your own home, here are some consumer models that are programmed to be cool.